 What You Can Do for Water Quality

 Did you know that more than 300,000 people rely on the Wissahickon Creek for water to drink, bathe, clean, and cook?
 That’s why keeping the creek and its surrounding watershed clean is so important.
-August is National Water Quality Month, which means it’s the perfect time to educate ourselves on where our water comes from and how we can preserve it – and we’ve put together some tips on how you can help protect our drinking water sources!
+It’s always a good time to educate ourselves on where our water comes from and how we can preserve it – and we’ve put together some tips on how you can help protect our drinking water sources!

 Find out where your water comes from.